-The Revised Cash Flow Statement reflects cash flows from JTIM.
+The Revised Cash Flow Statement reflects cash flows from JTIM assuming that operations continue in the ordinary course during the period of the Revised Cash Flow Statement on a basis consistent with recent periods.
 The Applicant, with the assistance of the Monitor, has prepared the Revised Cash Flow Statement based primarily on historical results and JTIM's current expectations derived from their annual budgeting process.
 Consistent with the Applicant's budgeting process, the Revised Cash Flow Statement is presented in thousands of Canadian Dollars.
 Receipts and disbursements denominated in U.S. Dollars have been converted into Canadian Dollars using an exchange rate of CDN\$1.35 = USD\$1.00.